How much mobile data do I need?

 - Watching a 2-hour movie in SD: 1.9GB

-- Streaming Netflix or iPlayer for an hour: 644MB
+- Streaming Netflix, BBC iPlayer or YouTube for an hour: 644MB

 - Looking at 60 web pages: 140MB